 CHARLESTON, S.C.
-(WCIV) -- The man police say led them on a high speed chase back in January was back in jail Friday morning after his bond was revoked.
+(WCIV) -- The man police say led them on a high speed chase back in January was back in jail Monday morning.

-He was released from the Al Cannon Detention Center, but according to officials with the prison he's back inside for a third time.
+He was released from the Al Cannon Detention Center July 21, but according to officials with the prison he's back inside.

-Back in August McManus was arrested a second time after Charleston County Sheriff's deputies found him in a Chevy Suburban, asleep behind the wheel with the SUV still in drive.
+According to Charleston County Sheriff's deputies, McManus was found in a Chevy Suburban, asleep behind the wheel with the SUV still in drive.

-McManus is still facing charges of driving under suspension third offense (second count), being a habitual offender, borrowing or lending a license tag (the vehicle McManus was operating was not registered through SCDMV but had a tag registered to McManus' wife), and operating an uninsured motor vehicle.
+McManus is facing charges of charges of driving under suspension third offense (second count), being a habitual offender, borrowing or lending a license tag (the vehicle McManus was operating was not registered through SCDMV but had a tag registered to McManus' wife), and operating an uninsured motor vehicle.

 Timothy McManus first made headlines on January 30 when deputies say he failed to comply to a traffic stop on Hungry Neck Blvd. in Mount Pleasant.

 Sheriff Al Cannon said he noticed McManus driving erratically and put on his sirens to pull him over.
 Instead, Cannon says McManus led deputies on a high speed chase that ran all the way to Steed Creek Road near the Francis Marion National Forest.